-Trainees can participate in research and academic endeavors on many levels.
+Trainees can participate in research and academic endeavors on many levels, and some may choose to complete a combined research/clinical fellowship track.
 All residents benefit from the strong programs of research within the division, as these programs inform clinical care and support intellectual curiosity and rigor in the program.
 Within the division of Child and Adolescent Psychiatry, a substantial number of faculty have been awarded NIH-funded grants for clinical research in child psychiatry.
 A full list of researchers and links to their research pages is available on this web page, and include studies in obsessive compulsive disorder and other anxiety disorders, bipolar disorder, depression, HIV and risk-behaviors, asthma, sleep disorders, effects of chronic illness on siblings, developmental psychopathology, and many more!

 Residents can participate in ongoing clinical research programs as therapists- recent and current residents have served as cognitive behavioral therapists and pharmacotherapists in a large multi-site study of obsessive compulsive disorder, pharmacotherapists in a multi-site study of treatment resistant depression in adolescents and in large a study of atomoxetine, and therapist in a family therapy study for sexually abused children.